I’ve had to make a tough decision, one that I normally just plow through and incur the costs but I just can't this time. It's eating me up!

 I really want to go to the weddings and see friends and celebrate with them.
 When I do make it to the Chicago Marathon I really want to do it right (which will hopefully be next year) and get everything from the experience that I can absorb.

 But not all is lost - I’m instead going to run another ultra that weekend!
-If you’ve been following me on social you may of noticed a long trail run this past weekend, yeah that was because I needed to get my butt in gear for elevation and trails not for flat, flat roads.
+If you’ve been following me on social you may have noticed a long trail run this past weekend, yeah that was because I needed to get my butt in gear for elevation and trails not for flat, flat roads.

 While I super bummed, we all have to make decisions and this time, family, friends and other travel won over running.
 This doesn’t happen often, maybe this is a moment of growth?
 I’d like to think so.